HUM2454H Honors African American Humanities

-This course is designed to explore methodically African American cultures and artistic manifestations and to promote increased awareness, understanding, degrees of tolerance and aesthetic appreciation of African American heritage.
+This course is designed to explore African American cultures and artistic manifestations and to promote increased awareness, understanding, degrees of tolerance and aesthetic appreciation of African American heritage.
 Pre-European African influences to modern cultural values of African American societies will be examined.
 Contemplative objects representing both visual and performing arts will be studied in their historical context.
 Honors level content.
-This course partially satisfies the requirements of S.B.E.
-6A-10.30.
+Permission required from Honors director.
+This course partially satisfies the writing requirement of S.B.E.
+6A-10.030.

 Textbook information will be available online for each term's courses 45 days prior to the first day of classes for the term.

 Each course offered by Seminole State is listed alphabetically and organized by the course prefix, catalog number and description.
 The courses in this catalog are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System, a system used by all public postsecondary institutions in Florida and 32 non-public institutions.
 Seminole State controls the description, credit and content of its own courses.